SamuraiWriter7/kazene-trace-receipt-protocol/README.md

 Kazene Trace Receipt Protocol is:

-* a minimal receipt format,
+* a structured trace receipt format,
-* a trace lifecycle seed,
+* a lifecycle-aware trace model,
 * a contribution graph seed,
+* a memory breathing integration layer,
+* a preliminary Royalty OS hook,
+* a privacy-preserving provenance layer,
-* a privacy-aware metadata structure,
+* a human-review-first governance interface,
-* a bridge between AI workflows and future royalty systems,
-* and a foundation for memory compaction and human review.
+* and a foundation for future value-circulation systems.

 ---